jkwaldrip/ole-qa-smoketest/README.md

         submission.

     -T/--test-script FILENAME.rb
-        Specify a single test script to be run instead of running all in 'scripts/'.
-This option requires the filename to refer to a Ruby (.rb) file in the 'scripts/' directory.
+        Run a specific test script by name.
+        (Use -L/--ls to get a list of test scripts by name.)

 ## Dependencies